 - Go to Printers & Scanners > Select printer > Manage >Printing Preferences > Check the paper size and print quality settings:

-- On Brother QL-1110NWB printers, the paper size for a 4-inch by 3-inch badge should NOT be 4 x 3.
+- This setting can be different depending on your Printer.
+Example: On Brother QL-1110NWB printers, the paper size for a 4-inch by 3-inch badge should NOT be 4x3.
 This will print 3, 4-inch badges.
-The paper size should be set to 4-inches for 4-inch continuous paper.
+The paper size should be set to 4 inches for 4-inch continuous paper.
 You can then set the length to the other dimension (3.00" for 4" x 3" badges).

 - Sometimes setting for Higher quality will cause small lines to appear faded or splotchy, so setting this to give priority to print speed may actually make the badge easier to read.